ggcarrots/django-carrots/source/python_xmas_tree.rst

     ###
     ####

-Gdy używamy słowa kluczowego :keyword:`for`, nie musimy używać funkcji :func:`list`. `for` potrafi poradzić sobie z funkcją `range`, więc można nasz program uprościć jeszcze bardziej:
+When you use the keyword :keyword:`for`, we do not have to use the :func:`list`. `for` can cope with the function of `range`, so we can simplify our program even more:

     >>> for i in range(1, 5):
     ...     print(i*"#")